 Put them down in front of you on your prayer mat and they are happy to see you perform the prayer.
 Most days they actually enjoy it.
+You may recite a bit louder, that way, the baby will think that you are reciting for him/her.
 Warning: they may giggle when you go into prostration, thinking you’re playing with them 😝

 If the kid is still crying, you may carry the child while praying or wrap them with you.